GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 {% endhighlight %}

-After that, we need to enter in rails c, to do this we need to type 'docker exec -it <image_name> -it bash" and 'rails c'.
+After that, we have to enter in rails console, so type 'docker exec -it <image_name> -it bash" and 'rails c'.

 {% highlight bash %}
 ~/projects/ruby/blog  docker exec -it blob_web_1 bash